 Water is a huge part of Seattle’s story, and what better way to explore its marine history than by going to the source itself?
 Argosy Cruises has five tour options, including its signature Harbor Cruise.
 This one-hour trip follows the shoreline of Elliott Bay, getting a closer look at the container ships, cruise ships, and harbor seals that ply the Puget Sound waters.
 Let’s Go Sailing puts you on a high-performance racing yacht for a relaxing, wind-in-your-hair journey.
 Waterways Cruises and Events focuses on dining cruises aboard its 105-foot-long yacht, like the Sunday Supper Cruise that takes a spin around Lake Union and Lake Washington while guests enjoy a buffet stocked with sockeye salmon and apple crisp.
 If you just can’t decide between land and water, you can have both with Ride the Ducks, which uses amphibious landing crafts from World War II that are equally at home on the roads as they are at sea.

 Once you shed your sea legs, there’s plenty to see back on land.
 Because Seattle is a forward-thinking city, it’s only appropriate to explore on Segways, two-wheeled transportation devices that make it easy for you to zip from the waterfront to Pioneer Square and Pike Place Market to Seattle Center, under the guidance of Seattle Segway Tours.
-Take an upbeat, 90-minute city tour with Qwik Tours as they parade you around Seattle for a lesson in history, humor, music and more; or go at your own pace with the Emerald City Trolley, a hop-on/hop-off open-air trolley that circles around to 15 stops in the summertime.
+Take an upbeat, 90-minute city tour with Qwik Tours as they parade you around Seattle for a lesson in history, humor, music and more; or go at your own pace with City Sightseeing Seattle, a hop-on/hop-off open-top bus that circles around to 14 of the city’s top sites and attractions.
 If you want to get a little farther out of town, Tours Northwest can whisk you away in a mini-coach to Mount Rainier, in addition to three- and six-hour tours around the city.
 Let’s Tour Seattle also offers shuttle bus tours, with convenient pick-ups and drop-offs either in downtown or at Seattle-Tacoma International Airport for before and after a cruise trip.
 With longtime tour operator Show Me Seattle, see the city in a small group, visit Boeing’s factory, or taste your way through Pike Place Market.
 Cruise passengers, take note: There are special offerings for you from all the shuttle bus companies.

 Make like a bird and embark on a scenic “flightseeing” tour for a whole different perspective of Seattle.
 For a floatplane experience you can’t get just anywhere, Kenmore Air and Seattle Seaplanes both offer 20-minute tours spent soaring past the sports stadiums, famed houseboat communities, and the distinct towers of downtown before landing gently back on Lake Union.
 Swap the water rudders for a giant propeller and take in the scenery via helicopter with Seattle HeliTours, which offers three routes leaving from Auburn Municipal Airport, and Georgetown-based Atomic Helicopters, with four itineraries covering the city, Snoqualmie Falls, Lake Washington, and marinas of Puget Sound.
 For an intimate, luxurious experience, book a semi-private or private hot air balloon ride with Seattle Ballooning to get a birds-eye view of downtown Seattle and Mt.
 Rainier, topped off with a champagne toast at the end of the flight.